callejas1/BookMarker-App/README.md

 # BookMarker-app

-This BookMarker Application was inspired by a youtube tutorial made by <a href="https://www.youtube.com/watch?v=32qhBZacCNc&list=LL&index=5">Fascinating websites</a>
+This BookMarker Application was inspired by <a href="https://www.youtube.com/watch?v=32qhBZacCNc&list=LL&index=5">Fascinating websites</a>

 The idea behind this is to help you save your favorite websites in a single place, without having to clog your browser's default bookmarks.